Vincent Fean: Views on recognition of Palestine

 In December 2014 The New York Times published an opinion piece by Fean in which outlined what he believes are requirements for a peaceful solution to the Israeli-Palestinian conflict.
 He argues in the article that European countries such as Britain, Spain, France, Ireland as well as the European Parliament are working to promote coexistence between Israelis and Palestinians, and to that end are considering recognition of Palestine as "a contribution to a negotiated peace, not a substitute for it.

 Personal life

 He and his wife Anne have two daughters and one son.

-He has been Chairman of the Libyan British Business Council since 2016.